hamiltoncj/qgis-poiexport-plugin/README.md

 * **Default POI Name** - This specifies a default POI name if a POI Name column is not specified.

+* **Optional random  color hash visualization column** - This specifies a column that has unique values in which a random color hash will be created for each unique value in the column.
+Not all devices support the color field, but for those that do this will color the marker into unique color categories.

 * **Optional Description Column** - This is optional and some devices may not use it, but it is supported by **Garmin** devices.

 * **Optional Comment Column** - This is optional and some devices may not use it, but it is supported by **Garmin** devices.